larryv/learn-c-the-hard-way/README.md

 These are implementations of exercises from Zed Shaw’s [_Learn C the Hard Way_, 1st edition][informit] (print ISBN 978-0-321-88492-3, ebook ISBN 978-0-13-312441-5).
-Page numbers in files and commit messages are for the print/PDF versions.
+Page numbers in files and commit messages are from the print version.
 As of 14 February 2016, an [older beta edition][online] is freely available online, although it differs somewhat from the published book.